fukaraca/skypiea/README.md

 ![Skypiea AI logo](./web/static/img/skypiea-ai-logo.svg)
 <br>

 > **Skypiea AI** is a *cloud‑native reference application* that shows how to design, test, ship, and operate a Go service at production scale.
 Feel free to clone, reuse and feedback.

+> It also wraps the Gemini API to expose a built‑in chatbot interface.
+You can test it, it is free tier though...
 >
 Built with ❤️ in San Francisco